How to support your gut to recover from antibiotics

 How long for?

-I recommend your antibiotic recovery plan should run for about 4-6 weeks after you complete your course of antibiotics.
-This will give you a chance to get your good gut bugs back into balance.
+I recommend that your antibiotic recovery plan run for about 8-12 weeks after you complete your course of antibiotics.
+This will allow you to get your good gut bugs back into balance.

 Three natural supplements to fortify your immune system this Winter